tealeeseng/RoboND-DeepLearning-Project/writeup-deeplearning.md

 ![1x1ConvolutionLayer](docs/misc/1x1conv.png)

 The 1x1 convolution has following advantages:
-1. 1x1 convolution layer is as cheap in computation as simple matrix multiplication.
+1. 1x1 convolution layer is as cheap, in computation, as matrix multiplication.
 2. Adding 1x1 convolution layer adding deepness to the network cheaply as per item1.
 3. 1x1 convolution can also reduce dimensionality of previous layer while keeping spatial info.